 Other services, like Google Drive, allow multiple users to edit files at the same time in real time, and provide a certain level of control over who can access, view, and edit each file.
 There are still security issues, as companies have no control over who downloads these files, and content that is erased by mistake cannot be restored.
 In addition, Google Sheets don’t offer the powerful features that Excel offers in terms of editing, managing, calculating, and viewing data.
 This makes it an unrealistic alternative when managing large volumes of data or when using complicated calculations.
 In addition, online spreadsheets do not support VBA (Visual Basic for Applications), a library of functions that many companies rely on and use on a regular basis.

 One solution is to micromanage the data and how it is shared.
 It isn’t a very realistic solution in large companies, as it is very time consuming and not always effective.
 A more efficient solution, for companies of all sizes, is to use tools that support Excel.

-DataRails is an Excel-based platform that allows companies to control and manage their data, how it is shared, and every change along the way.
+Datarails is an Excel-based FP&A platform that allows companies to control and manage their data, how it is shared, and every change along the way.
 Regardless of how many users or changes a spreadsheet goes through, users can always know what the most updated version is, significantly reducing errors and saving time.
 All this is done without changing the Excel experience or the capabilities that Excel has to offer.